nmpowell/carbon-intensity-forecast-tracking/README.md

 # Carbon Intensity Forecast Tracking

 Tracking differences between the [UK National Grid's Carbon Intensity forecast](https://carbonintensity.org.uk/) and its eventual recorded value.
+See also my [blog post](https://nickmp.com/posts/carbon-intensity-forecast-tracking).

 ## What is this?